carlosedba/yuhu/README.md

 # Yuhu

 This project was developed between March and April of 2015.
 My high school years were spent in a school that followed a different methodology from the usual in my country.
-Each semester, we switched classes, and every class had a theme.
+Each semester we switched classes, and every class had a theme.

 I don't remember the theme of the semester during which we developed this app (I'll come back to change this if I remember it sometime), but we had the idea to create an app that allowed students to post their school-related questions, upvote/downvote them like Reddit does, and receive answers.
 And that's what I turned into reality.